The spatial distribution of Milky Way satellites, gaps in streams and the nature of dark matter: Results

 It is in principle possible to measure the bound-mass half-light radius, $r_\rmn{half}$, of any subhalo, including those within 50~kpc.
 However, the halo finder can assign subhalo mass to the host halo or vice versa, and poor resolution in very small, stripped objects may affect the stripping rates.
 We therefore employ a method to estimate a post-tidal stripping halo mass and radius for subhaloes based on three factors: accretion mass, infall time, and a simple model of halo stripping.
 For each subhalo located within $<50$~kpc of the host centre we identify its accretion mass and infall time.
 We then compute the tidal radius, $r_\rmn{t}$, that the subhalo would have if it were situated at a distance of 20~kpc from the centre of our own MW without having its mass profile changed since infall.
 We use the formula for the tidal radius, $r_\rmn{t}$, presented in \citet{Springel08b}:

 where $M_\rmn{sub}$ is the gravitationally bound mass, for which we will use $M_\rmn{A}$, $R$ is the distance from the subhalo centre to the host centre, for which we adopt 20~kpc, and $M_\rmn{host}(<R)$ is the spherically averaged mass profile of the host halo.
-For $M_\rmn{host}(<R)$ we use the total MW mass profile -- including dark matter, stars, and gas -- determined from observations by \citet{Cautun20}; therefore our result also accounts for stripping due to the steepening of the dark matter halo by adiabatic contraction and also due to the presence of the stellar disc.
+For $M_\rmn{host}(<R)$ we use the total MW mass profile -- including dark matter, stars, and gas -- determined from observations by \citet{Cautun20}; therefore our result accounts for stripping due to the steepening of the dark matter halo by adiabatic contraction and also due to the presence of the stellar disc, although a full hydrodynamical treatment would be required to account for satellite destruction.
 We then compute the mass within $r_\rmn{t}$ to be the mass of our gaps-subhaloes, which we label $M_\rmn{t-20}$.
 We then compute the half mass radius for material located within $r_\rmn{t}$, and label this $r_\rmn{half-20}$.
 We have therefore constructed an estimate of the mass and half-mass radius of a halo shorn of its outer layers by tidal effects at 20~kpc.
 Note that we do not attempt to model further evolution of the halo profile \citep[see ][ for a recent discussion on stripping to small fractions of the infall mass.]{Errani21}

 Having generated a model for the gap-generating subhaloes, we turn to the whole subhalo population.
 For each of the subhaloes within 300~kpc we identify its $r_\rmn{half}$ at infall.
 The $r_\rmn{half}$ represents approximately a maximum size for each halo.
 We thus compute two mass-radius distributions -- $M_\rmn{t-20}$-$r_\rmn{half-20}$ for the gap-generating population and $M_\rmn{A}$-$r_\rmn{half}$ for the general population.
 In so doing we compare the mass--radius distributions of unprocessed subhaloes to an estimate of the mass--radius distributions of subhaloes that generate gaps.
 We present these in Fig.~\ref{fig:MTComp}.